flutter/website/accessiblity.md

 permalink: /accessibility/
 ---

-Flutter is committed to enable developers to make their Flutter apps accessible: usable for all users, including users with disabilities such as blindness or motor impairment.
+Flutter is committed to enable developers to make their apps accessible: usable for all, including those with disabilities such as blindness or motor impairment.

 * Placeholder for TOC
 {:toc}